hiccius/OpenGL/07-advanced/README.md

 </div>

 #### 11. Anti-Aliasing
-In this example, **anti-aliasing** is performed over the model.
+In this example, **anti-aliasing** is performed over a green cube.
 The example can be run with the option ```--disable```, to compare it against not applying anti-aliasing, and also with the option ```--framebuffer```, where the technique is applied to a framebuffer which is then sampled in another fragment shader to apply a grayscale conversion.

 <div align="center">
   <img src="images/11-no_antialiasing.png" height="450"><br>